MiMoText/roman18/Python-Scripts/epubs/README.md

 ## Known issues

 - The XML build up of the main text body currently does not differentiate between different orders of headings.
 Every heading will result in its own chapter div element.
+- The script can not differentiate between regular chapters and letters (in epistolary novels).